 Definition of Persons With Disabilities

 Under Section 33 of the Persons with Disabilities (Equal Opportunities, Protection of Rights and Full Participation) Act 1995 only such persons would be eligible for reservation who suffer from not less than 40% of relevant disability and are certified by a Medical Board constituted by the Central/State Govt.
 Accordingly, candidates with the following disabilities are eligible to apply.
-Candidates claiming such benefits should produce certificate in original in support of their claim at the time of Interview.
+Candidates claiming such benefits should produce the certificate in original in support of their claim at the time of the Interview.
 Persons With Disabilities will have to work in Branches/ Offices as identified by the respective RRB.

 Visually Impaired (VI)

-Blindness refers to condition where a person suffers from any of the following conditions namely (1) Total absence of sight, (ii) Visual acuity not exceeding 6/60 or 20/200 (Snellen) in the better eye with correcting lenses. (iii) Limitation of the field of vision subtending in angle of 20 degrees or worse.
-Low vision means a person with impairment of visual functioning even after treatment or standard refractive correction but who uses or is potentially capable of using vision for the planning of execution of a task with appropriate assistive device.
+Blindness refers to conditions where a person suffers from any of the following conditions namely (1) Total absence of sight, (ii) Visual acuity not exceeding 6/60 or 20/200 (Snellen) in the better eye with correcting lenses. (iii) Limitation of the field of vision subtending an angle of 20 degrees or worse.
+Low vision means a person with impairment of visual functioning even after treatment or standard refractive correction but who uses or is potentially capable of using vision for the planning of execution of a task with an appropriate assistive device.

 Deaf & Hearing Impaired (HI)

-The deaf are those persons in whom the sense of hearing is non- functional for ordinary purposes of life i.e. total loss of hearing in both ears.
+The deaf is those persons in whom the sense of hearing is non- functional for ordinary purposes of life i.e. total loss of hearing in both ears.
 They do not hear; understand sounds at all even with amplified speech.
 Hearing impairment means loss of sixty decibels or more in the better ear in the conversational range of frequencies.